OutSystems/outsystems-ui/README.md

   <li>Kept the branch updated with the master branch and also synchronized with the upstream <strong>master</strong></li>
   <li>Create a PR, describing what was the (mis)behavior, what you changed and please provide a sample </li>
 </ol>

-### Documentation?

-We use the [TypeDoc](https://typedoc.org/) to automatically generate documentation.
-TypeDoc converts comments in TypeScript source code into rendered HTML documentation, alongside UML diagrams for each class and Interface.

-Take a look at it, at [OutSystemsUI FWK Documentation](https://outsystems-ui-docs.github.io/).

 ### How to do a Pull Request?